 \section{Moment estimates of time increments of the solution}

 In this section we prove moment estimates for various norms of time increments of the solution to \eqref{def_u}--\eqref{def_t}.
 This will be crucial to deduce the speed of convergence of numerical schemes.
-We first prove the time regularity of the velocity and pressure in $L^2$. \begin{prop} Let $u_0, \theta_0$ be ${\mathcal F}_0$-measurable, and suppose that $G$ and $\GG$ satisfy {\bf (C1)} and {\bf ($\tilde{\rm\bf C}1$)} respectively.
+We first prove the time regularity of the velocity and temperature in $L^2$. \begin{prop} Let $u_0, \theta_0$ be ${\mathcal F}_0$-measurable, and suppose that $G$ and $\GG$ satisfy {\bf (C-u)} and {\bf (C-$\theta$)} respectively.

 (i) Let $u_0\in L^{4p}(\Omega;V^1)$ and $\theta_0\in L^{2p}(\Omega;H^0)$.
 For $0\leq \tau_1<\tau_2 \leq T$,

 (ii) Let $u_0\in L^{8p+\epsilon}(\Omega;V^1)$ and $\theta_0\in L^{8p+\epsilon}(\Omega;H^1)$ for some $\epsilon >0$.
 Then for $0\leq \tau_1<\tau_2 \leq T$,